-Intentions to seek (preventive) psychological help among older adults: an application of the theory of planned behaviour.
+Intentions to seek (preventive) psychological help among older adults: An application of the theory of planned behaviour

 This article examines the intentions to seek (preventive) psychological help among older persons.
 The study is carried out from the theory of planned behaviour and distinguishes attitudes (psychological openness), subjective norms (indifference to stigma), and perceived behavioural control (help-seeking propensity) in explaining behavioural intentions with regard to seeking preventive and therapeutic psychological help.

 167 Dutch adults between 65 and 75 years of age filled out a questionnaire measuring these concepts.